flit/cortex_m_blocks/readme.md

 the runtime and make it more suitable for small microcontrollers.

 There's really nothing in particular that ties the runtime to Cortex-M devices, except the test code.
-It should be usably on any microcontroller architecture supported by Clang.
+It should be usable on any microcontroller architecture supported by Clang.

 ### Changes